XiaominLiu97/XiaominLiu97.github.io/_pages/includes/pub.md

 **Xiaomin Liu**, Yunyun Fan, Yihao Zhang, Meng Cai, Lei Liu, Lilin Yi, Weisheng Hu, Qunbi Zhuge*

 - Accepted by [JLT](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=50), extended from [ACP 2021](https://www.optica.org/events/global_calendar/events/2023/asia_communications_photonics_conf_(acp)_and_photo/) as the **Best student paper**.
-- In this paper,  we propose a fiber model based on the physics-guided neural networks (PGNN).The PGNN-based model is compared with traditional neural networks in an experimental link to further illustrate its superior accuracy and generalizability.
+- We propose a fiber model based on the physics-guided neural networks (PGNN).The PGNN-based model is compared with traditional neural networks in an experimental link to further illustrate its superior accuracy and generalizability.

 </div>